DERMATITIS HERPETIFORMIS (GLUTEN SENSITIVITY)

 How can dermatitis herpetiformis be treated?

-A gluten-free diet is not the burden that it used to be; most good supermarkets stock a range of gluten-free bread, biscuits, cakes, etc. The diet may:
+A gluten-free diet is not the burden that it used to be; most supermarkets stock a range of gluten-free bread, biscuits, cakes, etc. The diet may:

-reduce any bowel symptoms.
+reduce bowel symptoms.

 Topical Medication.
-Strong steroid creams can be helpful in alleviating the symptoms of itch, and are usually prescribed as an initial treatment whilst awaiting test results, or to control mild flares where oral medications are not necessary.
+Strong steroid creams can be helpful in alleviating the symptoms of itch, and are usually prescribed as an initial treatment whilst awaiting test results, or to control mild symptoms where oral medications are not necessary.

 What can I do?